EXPERIENCE. INTEGRITY. VISION.

 Thousands of interested community members count on Jill to inform them each month on important actions and votes the council has taken, events and activities taking place in our city, resources to help residents and businesses, job opportunities, and items of particular importance such as police officer staffing.

 As part of her council appointments, Jill serves on the Board of Directors for MTS and as a member of the MTS Security Committee.
-As the MTS advisory committee representative for SANDAG Regional Planning, Jill advocates for issues important to Chula Vista such as grade separation of the trolley so that traffic does not back up on our city streets, and the Purple Line trolley that will connect Chula Vista to job centers in Kearney Mesa.
+As the MTS advisory committee representative for SANDAG Regional Planning, Jill advocates for issues important to Chula Vista such as removing the toll on the 125 toll road, grade separation of the trolley so that traffic does not back up on our city streets, and the Purple Line trolley that will connect Chula Vista to job centers in Kearney Mesa.
 As a member of the Security Committee, she has advocated for CVPD access to MTS cameras to help fight crimes in progress, better pay for Public Security Officers, and lighting and restrooms near public transportation.

 Jill also serves as a commissioner on the Metropolitan Wastewater Joint Powers Authority (JPA), where she utilizes her educational background in engineering and her passion for the environment to ensure that wastewater systems designed today will serve our rate-paying public as well as leave our planet in better condition tomorrow.